wwbustb/fmz-docs/doc/getting_started.rst

 Click ``Start Backtest`` to start.

-1.3.6 Run a robot on BotVs
+1.3.6 Run a robot on Wexapp
 >>>>>>>>>>>>>>>>>>>>>>

-BotVs is FMZ Simulation Exchange, which is basically the same as a real exchange but free of charge, you can run your robot on FMZ Simulation Exchange for testing your strategy.
+Wexapp is FMZ Simulation Exchange, which is basically the same as a real exchange but free of charge, you can run your robot on FMZ Simulation Exchange for testing your strategy.

 First, you need to deposit assets on your simulation account on https://www.fmz.com/m/sandbox.